longhorn/website/content/docs/1.8.0/nodes-and-volumes/nodes/node-conditions.md

 - `NFSClientInstalled`:
   Identifies if any of the following NFS clients are supported: `v4.2`, `v4.1`, or `v4.0`.
 NFS client is required for RWX volume and backup.

+- `KernelModulesLoaded`:
+  Identifies if the following Kernel modules are loaded:
+  - `dm_crypt`: Is required for the volume and backing image encryption.

 Node conditions do not block the Longhorn deployment but they result in warnings in the Longhorn `Node` resource.
 For more information, see [Longhorn Installation Requirements](../../../deploy/install/#installation-requirements).